How To Find RV Dump Stations And Fresh Water Fill-Up Stations Near You

 When the connection is set up, you’re ready to pull the lever.
 Pulling the lever opens the valve.

-I recommend emptying the black water first, so you can clean up the hose with the gray water afterward.
+Always empty the black tank first so you can clean up the hose with the gray water afterward.

 The black tank is the tank holding your waste from the toilet, and the gray tank holds the shower and sink water.